basheeraltawil/mmpose_installation_guide/README.md

 # MMPose Installation Guide 🚀

 A comprehensive guide to install MMPose with CUDA 11.8 and PyTorch 2.1 in a clean virtual environment.
 This guide helps you avoid common dependency conflicts and version compatibility issues.
+Everey time we open PC, the cuda will directly take the updated version . however, we should activate my_env and run ./install_mmpose again .
 ## 📋 Prerequisites

 - Ubuntu/Linux system with NVIDIA GPU